dannywade/dnac-sidekick/README.md

 *IMPORTANT:* If setting the environment variables manually, please make sure to generate the bearer token using the `dnac-sidekick login` command.
 Since the environment variables are set, there's no need to set additional flags.

 ## Usage
-If you are ever stuck with what commands are available, please use `--help`.
-Here's a brief look at what root commands/options available:
+To see what commands are available, use the `--help` option.
+Here's a brief look at the current root commands available:
 ```
 Options:
   --help  Show this message and exit.